What Is Input Lag And How Important Is It For Gaming?

 Answer:

 Input lag (or display lag) is the delay between your GPU sending a frame to your monitor and the monitor actually displaying that frame.
-This is an essential aspect of gaming, where an input lag of 16ms or less is preferred on a 60Hz display.
+This is an essential aspect of gaming.
+Ideally, the display lag should be lower than the refresh rate cycle of the display.
+For instance, less than 10ms on a 100Hz monitor.

 Input or display lag is the time (measured in milliseconds) it takes for a TV or monitor to react and display the commands you’ve inputted via a device such as a keyboard, a controller, or a mouse.